ByteDance founder tells staff he's shifting away from CEO's daily work -sources

-BEIJING (Reuters) -ByteDance founder Zhang Yiming told staff on Thursday that he’s already shifting away from chief executive’s daily responsibilities and his work pace is less intense, according to two people who attended the meeting.
+BEIJING (Reuters) -ByteDance founder Zhang Yiming told staff on Thursday he was already shifting away from a chief executive’s daily responsibilities and his work pace was less intense, according to two people who attended the meeting.

-The company told staff at the same meeting that its total revenue more than doubled in 2020 to $34.3 billion and its net loss widened to $45 billion, according to a memo seen by Reuters.
+The company told staff at the same meeting that its total revenue more than doubled in 2020 to $34.3 billion and its operating loss was $2 billion, according to a memo seen by Reuters.

 Reuters has reported that ByteDance, one of the world’s biggest private tech companies with an estimated value of about $300 billion in recent trades, had a revenue goal of around $30 billion for 2020.

-ByteDance posted an operating loss of $2 billion and a gross profit of $19 billion, representing 93% growth year-over-year, the company told employees in the staff meeting, upon which the memo was based.
+ByteDance posted a widening net loss of $45 billion and a gross profit of $19 billion, representing 93% growth year-over-year, the company told employees in the staff meeting, upon which the memo was based.

+The wider net loss was partly due to fair value appreciation on convertible redeemable preferred shares, according to the person.

 Beijing-based ByteDance declined to comment on its financials or Zhang’s remarks.